-Trupanion includes veterinary recommended acupuncture, physical therapy, hydrotherapy, behavioral modification, chiropractic treatment, colloidal silver treatments, gold seed therapy, homeopathy, hyperbaric oxygen therapy, kidney transplants, platelet rich plasma injections, polyethylene glycol medication, shock-wave therapy and stem cell therapy in an optional Additional Care Package, available to all new and existing policyholders.
+Trupanion includes veterinary recommended acupuncture, physical therapy, hydrotherapy, behavioral modification, chiropractic treatment, colloidal silver treatments, gold seed therapy, homeopathy, hyperbaric oxygen therapy, kidney transplants, platelet rich plasma injections, polyethylene glycol medication, shock-wave therapy and stem cell therapy in an optional Additional Care Package.

 Additional Care Package solutions are often used in combination with traditional veterinary medical and surgical therapies to assist in the treatment of accidents and illnesses.
 The focus of these therapies is on individualizing treatment, treating the whole pet as opposed to specific signs, and promoting self-healing and pain relief.
 Each of these therapies is used to elicit a certain response in the pet’s body, with the ultimate goal of treating an injury or illness in the safest, least invasive, and most effective way possible.